vcfvct/aws-exam/README.md

   * auto scale from 10G to 64TB.
 2 copies in each AZ and minimum in 3 AZ, so 6 copies.
 * backup retention period, 1(default) to 35 days.
 * user can view error log, slow query log and general log.
-* min IOPS 1000, min storage for IOPS 100G
+* Min IOPS 1000, min storage for IOPS 100G.
+* RDS can have cross-region read replica.

 ## dynamo
 * eventual vs read consistency(auto copy to 3 AZs).